isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

- "Standard" concepts (as provided by the GSL, the ISO concepts TS, and hopefully soon the ISO standard itself) saves us the work of thinking up our own concepts, are better thought out than we can manage to do in a hurry, and improves interoperability.
+ "Standard" concepts (as provided by the GSL, the ISO concepts TS, Ranges TS, and hopefully soon the ISO standard itself) saves us the work of thinking up our own concepts, are better thought out than we can manage to do in a hurry, and improves interoperability.

 ##### Note

 Unless you are creating a new generic library, most of the concepts you need will already be defined by the standard library.

-##### Example
+##### Example, bad

     concept<typename T>
     // don't define this: Sortable is in the GSL